Kingsford-Group/biblint/README.md

 - We do not yet support the `#` string concatenation operator.

-- A value of the form `"strange {title here"` will be converted to `strange {title here}`.
+- A title of the form `"strange {title here"` will be converted to `strange {title here}`.
 That is unmatched opening `{` will be closed at the end of a string.
 Escaping with `\{` doesn't stop this from happening.